What do employers mean by a well-rounded candidate? Recruiters at Enterprise Mobility let us know

 Demonstrate your long-term potential

 So, why is it important that graduate candidates can demonstrate that they are well rounded?
-For Enterprise Rent-A-Car, this is tied closely to its promote-from-within culture.
-‘The company’s graduate scheme is designed to set candidates up to remain at Enterprise in the long term.
+For Enterprise Mobility, this is tied closely to its promote-from-within culture.
+‘The company’s graduate scheme is designed to set candidates up to remain at Enterprise Mobility in the long term.
 We train you and develop your ability to manage a business.
 With graduates progressing through the ranks to reach senior positions, where you start is not where you finish,’ explains Graeme.
 ‘Our CEOs are prime examples – today’s CEO joined on the internship programme and the previous CEO started out on the graduate programme.’

-As the future of the company is shaped by the employees it gains through early years recruitment, Enterprise is keenly aware that a range of skills and competencies needs to be seen throughout graduate recruits.
-Not only should they be able to carry out a day job to a high standard after training, but they should also possess the aptitudes that will help them to push Enterprise forwards – as laid out in the company’s six core competencies .
+As the future of the company is shaped by the employees it gains through early years recruitment, Enterprise Mobility is keenly aware that a range of skills and competencies needs to be seen throughout graduate recruits.
+Not only should they be able to carry out a day job to a high standard after training, but they should also possess the aptitudes that will help them to push Enterprise Mobility forwards – as laid out in the company’s six core competencies .

 Competencies such as customer service aptitude and flexibility are less likely to be demonstrated through just one type of experience (eg academic study) so having the mix of experiences that makes someone ‘well rounded’ is important.
-Furthermore, acknowledgement that a strong and future-proof company needs a range of people and skills sets means that one degree subject isn’t favoured at Enterprise: ‘I’ve hired social science, humanities and zoology students alongside those studying subjects more commonly related to the graduate scheme, such as business management,’ explains Graeme.
+Furthermore, acknowledgement that a strong and future-proof company needs a range of people and skills sets means that one degree subject isn’t favoured at Enterprise Mobility: ‘I’ve hired social science, humanities and zoology students alongside those studying subjects more commonly related to the graduate scheme, such as business management,’ explains Graeme.

 Vary up your examples